cataep/Software-Testing-Portfolio/02_Manual_Testing/README.md

 | TC10 | Session timeout after inactivity | User is logged in | 1.
 Login <br> 2.
 Stay inactive <br> 3.
 Wait 15 min | System logs user out automatically | Functional | State Transition Testing | Low | Not Executed | Simulation |

 ---

-### Relation to Test Plan

-- These manual test cases are designed in alignment with the **01_Test_Plan** document.
-- **Scope (1.2 Test Scope):** All functional manual test cases (TC01–TC08) are directly within the defined scope.
-Load and timeout scenarios (TC09–TC10) are marked as supportive and simulation-based.
-- **Assumptions & Limitations (1.8):**
-  - TC01–TC08 were executed on the demo banking application and represent real manual execution.
-  - TC09–TC10 could not be fully executed due to environmental constraints and are presented as simulation-based test cases.
-- **Traceability:** Each test case can be traced back to requirements and risks outlined in the Test Plan.
-- **Priority:** Priorities assigned in the test cases table are consistent with the risk-based approach described in the Test Plan.

  Note: Defect reports generated from these scenarios will be presented in the **09_Bug_Reports** section of the portfolio.